 The Soviet sphere of influence became larger and larger, not only in the later “Soviet Bloc”, but also in Greece and in Turkey.
 Both countries asked the USA for assistance.
 Also countries in Western Europe were in great need, and the Communist propaganda made use of that.
 In this situation, US President Truman announced a policy of the “containment”.

-On initiative of the American Minister of Foreign Affairs George C. Marshal began, in 1947, the “European Recovery Program” or simply “Marshal Plan” to “combat hunger, poverty, despair and chaos”: large quantities of food, raw material, machines and also money were given to the European states in need, so that the economy could recover.
+On initiative of the American Minister of Foreign Affairs George C. Marshal began, in 1947, the “European Recovery Program” or simply “Marshal Plan” to “combat hunger, poverty, despair and chaos.
+The European states in need received large quantities of food, raw material, machines and also money, so that the economy could recover.
 In turn, 18 free countries grouped together in the “Organization for European Economic Corporation”, and from this 1960 the “Organization for Economic Cooperation and Development” (OECD) emerged.
 The Marshall Plan helped a great deal to get Western Germany back on her feet.

-Finally the Americans suggested tounite the zones of occupation economically, aiming at a federal state.
+Finally the Americans suggested to unite the zones of occupation economically, aiming at a federal state.
 At the beginning of the year, Americans and Britain united their zones of occupation into to the Bizone.

 “An Iron Curtain has swept across the continent” Winston Churchill

 At the same time, the failure of the Allied Control Council became apparent, the differences between the Western powers USA, England and France on one side and the Soviet Union on the other were to great.
 The zones occupied by the British, the French and the USA should become democracies; the Soviet occupation zone should become a communistic country.
 When the Western powers began negotiations over a uniting their zones of occupation, the Soviet Union left the Allied Control Council in March 1948.
 De facto, Germany now was a divided country.